dma-neves/locobot/README.md

 ```

 You must pass a config json which specifies the directory of a software project on your machine, and the files/paths to include and exclude.
 See [example.json](config/example.json) for reference.

+There is a set of specific prompts that LoCoBot interprets a as commands.
+These include commands to save the conversation to a markdown file, listing the files LoCoBot is using for context, etc. Use the prompt `help` to get a comprehensive list of these commands.